Library of Trinity College Dublin: In popular culture

 The Jedi archives of the Jedi Temple in the movie Star Wars: Episode II – Attack of the Clones bear a startling resemblance to the Long Room of the Trinity College Library.
 This resemblance resulted in controversy as permission had not been sought to use the building's likeness in the film.
 However, Lucasfilm denied that the Long Room was the basis for the Jedi archives, and officials from Trinity College Library decided not to take any legal action.

-In Foundation series the Long Room was a stand-in for a reading room in the imperial capital of Trantor.
+In the Foundation TV series the Long Room was a stand-in for a reading room in the imperial capital of Trantor.